vatpac-technology/sops/docs/aerodromes/classc/Townsville.md

 There are multiple different coded clearances used for a variety of civil and military operations.

 !!! tip
     [Coordination requirements](#acd-to-tl-tcu) exist between ACD and TCU when aircraft are requesting clearance to operate in an SUA that has not been activated.
-Controllers performing the role of ACD should ensure they coordinate with TCU before providing clearance
+Controllers performing the role of ACD should ensure they coordinate with TCU **before** providing clearance.

 #### Bluewater Clearance
 The D764 Townsville [danger area](../../../controller-skills/sua/#danger-areas), also known as the **Bluewater Training Area**, is a commonly used training area west of YBTL.